dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 install for the process registry listing thread_registry.
 In either case there is no registry_entry for the thread.

+If the function hits an EOFError or socket-level failure, and it’s not caught by `except`, then:

+- The function exits immediately
+- No registry is created
+- No return statement is reached
+- Control returns to `threaded_install()` with a `None` or malformed result

+This is exactly what happened in the `ssh_init_failed` case.
+The thread was alive, had a PID, but never returned a registry entry.

 ### Stub code placement: